In 1991, four miserable spectres of negativity and despair came together,

 (25 Sept.
 2011)

-of music that really defied all traditional labels, so much so that their music was known as Dark Metal.
-The band's approach
+style of music that really defied all traditional labels, so much so that their music was known as 'dark metal'.
+The band's

-blended elements of Black, Death and Doom Metal to create something so dark and miserable that it likely pushed a good number
+approach blended elements of black, death and doom metal to create something so dark and miserable that it likely pushed a

-of unfortunate souls to an untimely end.
-In March 1998, Bartsch and Matton (aided by a new line-up) returned with the third
+good number of unfortunate souls to an untimely end.
+In March 1998, Bartsch and Matton (aided by a new line-up) returned with

-morbid chapter of Bethlehem's career, titled Sardonischer Untergang im Zeichen irreligiöser
+the third morbid chapter of Bethlehem's career, titled Sardonischer Untergang im Zeichen

-Darbietung (S.U.i.Z.i.D., for short).
-It was at this point that they lost me.
+irreligiöser Darbietung (S.U.i.Z.i.D., for short).
+It was at this point that

-Unlike Dark Metal and Dictius Te Necare, this record fails to create a dark and miserable feeling and is far
+they lost me.
+Unlike Dark Metal and Dictius Te Necare, this record fails to create a dark and miserable feeling

-too experimental for its own good.
-There are a few good ideas, here and there, but they are buried inside this hideous and
+and is far too experimental for its own good.
+There are a few good ideas, here and there, but they are buried inside this

-There is an overwhelming sense of misery and despair that is conveyed by some of the material, yet the majority is laughable
+opportunities.
+There is an overwhelming sense of misery and despair that is conveyed by some of the material, yet the majority

-and hard to stomach.
+is laughable and hard to stomach.
 There are some stylistic changes that make quite a difference in the overall presentation.
-In a sense,

-this record is the beginning of Bethlehem's experimental phase.
-While the music still consists of a mixture of mid-paced doom
+In a sense, this record is the beginning of Bethlehem's experimental phase.
+While the music still consists of a mixture of

-riffs and fast tremolo melodies, interrupted by woeful clean guitar passages, there are some riffs that sound more rock-based
+mid-paced doom riffs and fast tremolo melodies, interrupted by woeful clean guitar passages, there are some riffs that sound

-gives the album hints of an industrial feeling.
+at times, which gives the album hints of an industrial feeling.
 The vocals are another source of disappointment.
-Marco Kehren's performance
+Marco Kehren's

-is not that bad, but he fails to really do anything to stand out from the band's previous vocalists.
-In fact, he seems to
+performance is not that bad, but he fails to really do anything to stand out from the band's previous vocalists.
+In fact,

 His attempt is a little over-the-top, but not horrible.
 On the other hand, the clean vocals are utterly ridiculous.
 His voice